mejkej/P2MANvsMACHINE/README.md

 #### H1 text "Rock Paper Scissors"

 #### First Section Scoreboard & Result declaration
-H1 with two spans the by default displays 0-0.
+H1 with two spans that by default displays 0-0.
 H2 with a nested span that declares the outcome of the game.

 #### Second Section (Pick display)
 Contains two img elements.
-Either displaying a default image or the player and the computers picks.
+Displaying a default blank image or the player and the computers picks.

 #### Thrid Section (Profile Pictures)
 Contains two img elements.
 The player and the computers "profile pictures".